SAP-samples/teched2025-DA260/exercises/ex8/README.md

 You can set up automatic, scheduled data refreshes.
 To do so:

-- Click the checkbox next to all of th eload jobs of a model that you want to maintain a particular schedule for.
+- Click the checkbox next to all of the load jobs of a model that you want to maintain a particular schedule for.
 - Then click the Calendar icon.

 ![Step 50](images/Teched2025-DA260_Ex1_60.png)